Categories

 In collaboration with Tripepi Smith, Pinole navigated a comprehensive process of creative exploration and public engagement.
 Multiple options were developed for consideration, with input solicited through digital surveys, employee feedback sessions, social media channels, and direct consultations with community members at city events, and further consultation with the Confederated Villages of Lisjan.
 The adopted logo and seal iconography contain elements referencing touchstones of Pinole’s identity: water and movement (bay and creek), basket artistry of the Ohlone (a circular element representing community, plenty, and the interconnectedness between generations), a hawk representing vision and stewardship of the land, native oaks and acorns (central in the City’s name), friendly rolling hills and the warmth of their sunsets.

-City of Cupertino
+City of Hawthorne: Rebrand

-Pivot Charter Schools
+Pivot Charter Schools: Full Rebrand

 In 2020, Tripepi Smith delivered a complete rebrand for Pivot.
 After several interviews, Tripepi Smith helped Pivot formulate a mission statement and brand pillars.
 Next, the logo redesign process landed upon a new look, with a butterfly to represent the spirit of Pivot and its students, built from traditional educational “tangram” shapes.
 Tripepi Smith then developed comprehensive Brand Standards to inform all design moving forward.
 Finally, for the virtual celebration rolling out the new brand, Tripepi Smith created an animation introducing the new logo.